 Worship guitar is a style of its own, and since we launched Worship Online and became known for having the highest quality (and most accurate) worship guitar tutorials online, we’ve gotten a lot of questions about how we approach playing guitar in a worship setting.

-So I created this list of some of the things that I and my fellow guitar instructors find ourselves talking about and referring to quite often.
+So I created this list of some of the things that my fellow guitar instructors and I find ourselves talking about and referring to quite often.
 If you play worship guitar, burn these things into your brain and refer to them as you play and rehearse.

 1. Play The Song As Close To The Original As Possible

 This rule is first because if you do this, you’re already ahead of the game!
 All of the following rules will fall into place if you simply do this.
 (There are times when it’s ok to play it differently, but start with a base and understanding of the original parts and work from there.)